DevelopedByDev/autoquill_ai/AUTO_UPDATE_SETUP.md

 #### Initial Installation
 1. Download the DMG file from your distribution website
-2. Open the DMG and drag AutoQuill AI to Applications folder
+2. Open the DMG and drag AutoQuill to Applications folder
 3. Launch the app - it will automatically check for updates going forward

 #### Manual Update Check
-1. Open AutoQuill AI
+1. Open AutoQuill
 2. Go to Settings (gear icon)
 3. Select "General" tab
 4. Click "Check for Updates" button